cookiecutter/cookiecutter/docs/advanced/user_config.rst

   `cookiecutter pp`, or `cookiecutter gh:audreyr/cookiecutter-pypackage`.
   The `gh` (github), `bb` (bitbucket), and `gl` (gitlab) abbreviations shown above are actually built in, and can be used without defining them yourself.
+  To specify the ``--directory`` option in abbreviations, write the abbreviation as a mapping.
+The key ``expansion`` must contain the expanded repository string and the key ``directory`` the subdirectory of that repository.